actions/runner/docs/adrs/0263-proxy-support.md

 3. The runner will read from the environmental variables during config and runtime and use the provided proxy if it exists
 4. Users may need to pass these environmental variables into other applications if they do not natively take these variables
 5. Action authors may need to update their workflows to react to the these environment variables
-6. We will document the way of setting environmental variables for runners using the environmental variables and how the runner uses them
+6. We will document the way of setting environmental variables for runners using the environment variables and how the runner uses them
 7. Like all other secrets, users will be able to relatively easily figure out proxy password if they can modify a workflow file running on a self hosted machine